GabrieleGalli/HPKE-Implementation/README.md

 [26-28/10]: (6) solved. -> Intermediate step <-: SC communicates with PC and gets the necessary data for aead ctx, same thing three SS and PC.
 SC(SS) sends a hello message to PC(PS) (authentication) and this, if it has finished the first negotiation with PS(PC), sends it the data.

-[08-16/11]: (7 ok) Siccome le entità seondarie dovranno usare lo shared_secret come imput al KDF, è necessario derivare quest'ultimo e passarlo a SC e SS.
-Inoltre (8 ok) per lo scambio di messaggi criptati tra SC e SS dobbiamo creare degli aead context; purtroppo, con la [library](https://github.com/rozbb/rust-hpke) che stiamo usando non è possibile creare un aead_ctx senza istanziare una nuva enc key, ne tantomeno creare un aead_ctx con una key data (shared_secret).
+[08-16/11]: (7 ok) Since the seondary entities will have to use the shared_secret as an imput to the KDF, it is necessary to derive the latter and pass it to SC and SS.
+Also (8 ok) for exchanging encrypted messages between SC and SS we need to create aead contexts; unfortunately, with the [library](https://github.com/rozbb/rust-hpke) we are using it is not possible to create an aead_ctx without instantiating a new enc key, nor is it possible to create an aead_ctx with a given key (shared_secret).
 (7) solved.
-(8) solved -> al posto di usare un aead_ctx creeremo una [Strobe session](https://github.com/rozbb/strobe-rs)  in order to set up a symmetric secure channel using a preshared key.
+(8) solved -> instead of using an aead_ctx we will create a [Strobe session](https://github.com/rozbb/strobe-rs) in order to set up a symmetric secure channel using a preshared key.

-[21/12]: (9) lavorando su un corretto scambio di mssaggi cifrato con KDF concatenato con 5-tuple, Client-ID, Server-ID, Shared_Secret.
-(10) Lavorare su KRI e Nonce.
+[21/12]: (9) Working on proper encrypted message exchange with KDF concatenated with 5-tuple, Client-ID, Server-ID, Shared_Secret.
+(10) Working on KRI and Nonce.

+[09/01]: Generation of session keys for SC and SS; design change from Design2 to Design1.